The Family Man (soundtrack): Development

 The soundtrack for the first season has fourteen songs used in the series.
 One song "Dega Jaan" composed by Sachin–Jigar, was released as the promotional single track on Amazon Music.
 It was unveiled on 16 September 2019, through music streaming platforms and as a video song through YouTube.

-The soundtrack has music composed by Sachin–Jigar, Divya Limbasia, Mahesh Shankar, The Local Train, Jaan Nissar Lone, Aabha Hunjara, Thaikkudam Bridge and Underground Authority, and lyrics written by Irshad Kamil, Divya Limbasia, Gulshan Irfan Khanday, Mahesh Shankar, Piyush Kapoor, The Local Train, Jaan Nissar Lone, Aabha Hunjara, Thaikkudam Bridge and Underground Authority.
+The soundtrack has music composed by Sachin–Jigar, Divya Limbasia, Mahesh Shankar, The Local Train, Jaan Nissar Lone, Aabha Hanjura, Thaikkudam Bridge and Underground Authority, and lyrics written by Irshad Kamil, Divya Limbasia, Gulshan Irfan Khanday, Mahesh Shankar, Piyush Kapoor, The Local Train, Jaan Nissar Lone, Aabha Hanjura, Thaikkudam Bridge and Underground Authority.
 The background score is composed by Ketan Sodha, also for the second season.
 Two tracks from Thaikkudam Bridge's independent music album Navarasam (2015), were reused in the series.

 For second season, the previous track "Dega Jaan" was recreated with Tamil lyrics.
 The album featured seven tracks, including the recreated title track, contributed by the Pune-based Indie band Fiddlecraft (Gaurav Kadu and Sudeep Shetty), Mahesh Shankar and Shobha Raja.
 In addition to the soundtrack, three songs were reused: "Vainko", a song curated by Brodha V, which was earlier released with a promotional video featuring Nasser-Al-Azeh and Vineeth Kumar of Jordindian fame to positive response.
 The track "Beta Sweater Pehno" released as an independent single by the band Swarathma, went popular after the series' release.
 "Unnara Vaithai", a Tamil-independent number by Bindhumalini Narayanaswamy and Prakash Sontakke, and "Kho Gaye Hain Wo" by Harpreet were also featured in the series.
 Padma Shri-awardee Shobha Raju, recorded the Sanskrit song "Kanda Kumara".